openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 * Setting up or configuring any part of Cluster API, this is handled in a separate enhancement
 * Modifying any of the existing deployments of Machine API within clusters
 * Deleting or modifying any existing resources within clusters (until a user chooses to do so)
-* Force creation of new MAPI machines when new CAPI MachineSets are being created[^4]
+* Force creation of new Machine API machines when new Cluster API MachineSets are being created[^4]
-* Port any feature from CAPI into MAPI
+* Port any feature from Cluster API into Machine API

-[^4]: We want to promote, over time, a reduction in the number of MAPI Machines, as such, any resources created directly in CAPI, will not be reflected into MAPI, unless they have an owner, and, that owner is already reflected into MAPI.
+[^4]: We want to promote, over time, a reduction in the number of Machine API Machines, as such, any resources created directly in Cluster API, will not be reflected into Machine API, unless they have an owner, and, that owner is already reflected into Machine API.

 ## Proposal